Don't let this happen to your home. Sump pump failure can lead to a very serious flood in your basement if you have no backup system in place.

 The best way to make sure your home is protected from a sump pump failure is to make sure that you have a battery backup pump and secondary sump pump ready to operate in an emergency.

 At Basement Systems of Indiana, we install sump pump systems that are equipped to handle your basement water problem.
-We service Indiana including Indianapolis, Carmel, Fishers, and more.
+We service Indiana including Indianapolis, Carmel, Fort Wayne, and more.

 Sump pumps lose power for a variety of reasons.
 Aside from the obvious power failure, it's possible for a circuit to trip, especially for pumps plugged into GFI outlets.